ukaea/bom_analysis/docs/source/Analysis.rst

 See the :obj:`bom_analysis.base.BaseConfigMethods` for docstrings.

-`An example of configuring the analyis is in <https://github.com/ukaea/bom_analysis/blob/main/examples/example_3%20-%20Other%20Useful%20Classes.ipynb>`__
+`An example of configuring the analyis. <https://github.com/ukaea/bom_analysis/blob/main/examples/example_3%20-%20Other%20Useful%20Classes.ipynb>`__

 --------------------
 Running Analysis